HyperspaceMadness/Mega_Bezel/README.md

 Licensing
 ----------------------------------------

-Licensing of package components which incuded licensing are LGPL3
+Licensing of package components which incude licensing are LGPL3

 ----------------------------------------
 What does it do?